DerAnsari/DerAnsari/README.md

 - Hi, I’m Sarmad Ansari
-- Student of Comp-Sci, interested in Data Science and Machine Learning
+- Aspiring Computer Scientist.
+Interested in Machine Learning, Data Science and Quant Finance
-- I’m currently learning WebDev and Python
+- I’m currently Python and Data Analytics
 - Reach me via my Insta or Linked-In
 - Pronouns: He/Him
-- Miku🎙️
+- I use Arch BTW

 <!---
 DerAnsari/DerAnsari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.